 Inbound connection from outside client:

-Inbound connection is self explanatory on how traffic is flowing.
+An inbound connection is self-explanatory on how traffic is flowing.

 When to use: Inbound web traffic goes through both Azure Firewall and WAF.
 The WAF provides protection at the web application layer.
 Azure Firewall acts as a central logging and control point, and it inspects traffic between the Application Gateway and the backend servers.
 The important point to consider here is that the Azure Firewall applies TLS inspection to do IDPS on the encrypted traffic between the Application Gateway and the web backend.
-This design is suitable for scenarios where application need to know incoming client source IP addresses.
-Let’s take an example application server serves the location specific contents so users coming from EU location will be served different content vs. users coming from AP region.
+This design is suitable for scenarios where applications need to know incoming client source IP addresses.
+Let’s take an example application server serves the location-specific content so users coming from the EU locations will be served different content vs. users coming from the AP region.

 Application Gateway in front of Azure Firewall captures the incoming packet’s source IP address in the X-forwarded-for header, so the web server can see the original IP address in this header.

 Non-HTTP(s) traffic will be hitting thru Azure Firewall’s private or public interface depending upon where the traffic is coming from.
 Private traffic will be coming from the private interface and internet traffic will be coming from the public interface.

 When to use This design lets Azure Firewall filter and discard malicious traffic before it reaches the Application Gateway.
 Azure firewall can apply features like threat intelligence-based filtering.
 Another main benefit is that the application gets the same public IP address for both inbound and outbound traffic.